 Take the highway no A11 from Florence to Viareggio, then take the A12 going north, following the direction for La Spezia and Genova.
 The drive lasts about 2 hours to La Spezia, 2,30 hours to Monterosso, and 2,10 hours to Levanto.

 If you have time, in between Florence and Cinque Terre there are many places that deserve a visit.
 I think about Pistoia, the walled town of Lucca, or the seaside Tuscan resorts as Viareggio, Pietrasanta or Forte dei Marmi.
 Very close to La Spezia you can also stop a few hours to visit Carrara and the famous white marble quarries where they extract the most precious marble in the world.

 Travel slow by train

-A Train from Florence to Cinque Terre is probably the best mean of transportation between these two popular destinations of Italy.
+A train from Florence to Cinque Terre is probably the best mean of transportation between these two popular destinations in Italy.

 You enjoy the Tuscan landscapes out of your window without stress yourself driving and looking for a parking slot.

 Each of the five villages has a small railway station but you surely have to change the train in La Spezia Centrale which is the biggest and closest town to Cinque Terre.